Queries (OrchardCore.Queries)¶

 Parameters¶

-filter allows you to pass in parameters to your parameterized queries.
-For example, a query called ContentItems
+The query filter allows you to pass in parameters to your parameterized queries.
+For example, a query called ContentItems that has two parameters (contentType and limit) can be called like this:

 {% assign fiveBlogPosts = Queries.ContentItems | query: contentType: "BlogPost", limit: 5 %}